Burn injuries are catastrophic on the body, the mind and the wallet. And while not an overly common injury, the numbers are still unsettling:

 Some organizations separate third-degree burns into two categories; third-degree is for burns penetrating all three layers of skin and fourth-degree burns for injuries below the skin.
 The more severe your burn, the higher the compensation will likely be, and rightfully so.

 Other factors may include where the burn is on the body and the amount of surface area it covers.
 Generally, first and superficial second-degree burns covering less that 10 percent of the body are labeled minor, while the same degree of burns covering more than 10 percent or third-degree burns covering more than five percent are labeled major burns.

 As you can safely assume, major burns are synonymous with expensive medical bills, post-treatment such as physiotherapy or occupational therapy and loss of wages.
 This is also where decisions for settlements verse trials get tricky.

 Once a settlement is reached and signed, there’s no returning.
 Settling too early could leave the victim left paying for unforeseen additional surgeries, complications or extended therapy sessions.
-California burn attorney Scott Liljegren, who’s won million dollar settlements for burn victims, always advises waiting on finalizing settlement talks until the doctors are confident about the prognosis and overall recovery time.
+Attorneys who have won million dollar settlements for burn victims, always advises waiting on finalizing settlement talks until the doctors are confident about the prognosis and overall recovery time.
 Once you have a relative idea of medical expenses and the overall impact on your finances, you can use a settlement calculator to kick off negotiations.